RecreationalMath/RecreationalMath/README.md

 ### 🤔 I'm currently thinking about 💡
   * How come classical statistical models were ok with less data but new machine learning models based on same are not?
-  * Why is Bayesian way of inferencing probabilities so unintuitive?
+  * Why is Bayesian way of inferencing probabilities so unintuitive? (atleast to me)
   * Machine Learning Design Patterns and MLOps!!

 <br />